 While you’re probably swimming in RG6 cables — I know I am — you might be surprised to find that there are a few other cables in your home or office that aren’t RG6.
 They may be labeled as RG8, LMR400, or just have no label at all.
 Those are 50-ohm cables, and no matter what kind of end you put on them they won’t work well for cable, satellite or antenna use.

 How are 50-ohm cables different from 75-ohm cables?

-Most of the cable you’ll see is RG6 cable, and that’s 75 Ohm impedance.
+The terms “50-ohm” and “75-ohm” are descriptions of the impedance of the cable.
 The concept of impedance is fairly complex, so we won’t focus on that for now.
-All you need to know is that if you see an average cable with a screw-on connector, that’s 75 Ohm cable.
+All you need to know is that if you see an average cable with an F-style connnector (like the one at the top of the photo,) that’s 75 Ohm cable.
 There’s no law against using that kind of connector on a cable with different impedance, but the industry has standardized around using certain connectors with certain impedance cables.
 This is partially because it makes it easy to identify cables by sight that way, and partially because different connectors are good for different kinds of signals, just like different cable types are good for different kinds of signals.

-If you follow the world of cellular boosters, you’ll notice that Wilson Electronics’ boosters have always used 50 Ohm cables with N connectors, while other manufacturers have used 75 Ohm cable with F connectors (like the one you see in the picture.
-So which is best?
+If you follow the world of cellular boosters, you’ll notice that professional cellular boosters have always used 50 Ohm cables with N connectors, while residential ones have often used 75 Ohm cable with F connectors.

 Using the wrong impedance cable leads to higher-than expected losses.
 This generally means that the device you attached the cable to won’t work.
 You should always use the right cable in permanent installations.